 "Having the omphalocele repaired in the hospital was just the beginning of the process," says Gayle.

 Most babies with this defect don't eat well, and Charlie was no exception.
-He had a feeding tube to provide a high calorie diet.
+He required a feeding tube to provide a high calorie diet.
 He also was on oxygen for the first year.

-Before Charlie came home from the hospital, Children's Hospital staff taught the Hughes how to insert and care for the feeding tube and oxygen.
+Before Charlie came home from the hospital, Children's Hospital staff taught Gayle and Charles how to insert and care for the feeding tube and oxygen.
 This was just one example of the tremendous chain of support at Children's Hospital, says Gayle, who herself now is a resource for other families with babies with omphalocele.
 "It makes us all a little smarter and a little less scared."

-When Charlie was home, the local school system also provided early intervention services that included physical and occupational therapy and a feeding specialist.
+As Charlie grew, the local school system also provided early intervention services that included physical and occupational therapy and a feeding specialist.

 'Miracle boy' always on the go